-An adequate heating systems is one of the most important components in a successful greenhouse.
-In order to grow quality crops with a profit, it is essential the heating system in your greenhouse is energy efficient and robust.
 At Enerdes we have been developing and manufacturing heaters and heating systems since 1910.
-Hence, with our extensive experience in the greenhouse industry, agriculture and horticulture, we know how to make a heating system that is completely optimized to your greenhouse and keeps the perfect temperature for your crops, for a minimal price.
+With our extensive experience in the greenhouse industry, agriculture and horticulture, we know how to make a heating system that is completely optimized to your greenhouse and keeps the perfect temperature for your crops.

 For small, recreational greenhouses, a propane greenhouse heater may be used.
 For commercial greenhouses or industrial greenhouses, this is obviously not going to provide sufficient heating.
 Enerdes is a global supplier of greenhouse heating systems for big commercial /industrial greenhouses.

 Enerdes designs and installs heating systems in greenhouses that provide the desired greenhouse temperature, with minimal energy losses and minimal operating costs.
 We also take into account the heating tube-to-plant distance.
 It is important that the plants are not located in close proximity to heat sources, especially if your crops have temperature sensitive parts.